betaflight/betaflight.com/docs/wiki/boards/archive/BLUEJAYF4.md

 ### FrSky Smartport

 Frysky smartport (or s-port) is inverted, and half duplex.
-You can modify your X4R or XSR by following the procedure here [https://blck.mn/2016/06/smartport-the-frsky-x4rs-and-betaflight/](https://blck.mn/2016/06/smartport-the-frsky-x4rs-and-betaflight/) and here (for a cleaner modification thats easily switchable between inverted and non-inverted) [https://blck.mn/2016/12/smartport-frsky-x4rs-and-betaflight-part-2/](https://blck.mn/2016/12/smartport-frsky-x4rs-and-betaflight-part-2/)
+You can modify your X4R or XSR by following the procedure here [https://blck.mn/2016/06/smartport-the-frsky-x4rs-and-betaflight/](https://blck.mn/2016/06/smartport-the-frsky-x4rs-and-betaflight/) and here (for a cleaner modification that's easily switchable between inverted and non-inverted) [https://blck.mn/2016/12/smartport-frsky-x4rs-and-betaflight-part-2/](https://blck.mn/2016/12/smartport-frsky-x4rs-and-betaflight-part-2/)

 For rev3 users, the addition of a diode on UART1, and the use of the builds in BF3.1 or later allow direct connection of s-port without modifying your RX unit.